kumu/docs/guides/focus.md

 # Focus

-Focus is activated in one of two ways, by clicking and holding on any element or connection or by clicking the focus button in the bottom toolbar.
+Focus is activated in one of two ways, by clicking and holding on any element, connection or loop or by selecting an element, connection or loop and then clicking the focus button in the bottom right of the selection profile.
 Once activated, you can walk in and out by degree using the "+" and "-" keys on your keyboard (don't hold shift, just hit the key).

 ![focus animation](../images/focus.gif)

-If you click the focus button in the toolbar, you'll be prompted with a menu of how many degrees out you'd like to focus.
+If you click the focus button in the bottom right of the selection profile, you'll be prompted with a menu of how many degrees out you'd like to focus.
 Once focus is activated, you can click and hold on any element to bring that element's direct connections into view.

 ### Preset Focus

-You can also predefine a focus within `@settings` in the advanced editor of any perspective.
+You can also predefine a focus within `@settings` in the advanced editor of any view.

 ```
 @settings {